Ukrainian refugee crisis: Hostility towards refugees

-According to a 2023 survey, 57% of Ukrainian refugees in the Czech Republic experienced verbal aggression because of their nationality, and 5% said they had been physically attacked.
+According to a 2023 survey, 57% of Ukrainian refugees in the Czech Republic experienced verbal— aggression because of their nationality, and 5% said they had been physically attacked.
 The Czech Republic hosted more Ukrainian refugees per capita than any other country in the world.
-Hostility towards Ukrainian refugees was widespread among poorer and less educated Czechs, and among the Romani minority.
+Hostility towards Ukrainian refugees was widespread among poorer and less educated Czechs, and among the Romani minority as Institutional flaws that have pitted two of Europe's most vulnerable against each other.
 Japanese-born Czech far-right politician Tomio Okamura claimed that the "widespread aid to Ukrainians" by the Czech government "is disproportionate to the aid to our socially vulnerable citizens".

 There was also growing hostility towards Ukrainian refugees in Poland.